Spicy Chex Mix

 - 2 teaspoons seasoned salt – like Lawry’s

-Transfer mixture onto a baking sheet and bake in a 250-degree oven for one hour, stirring every 15 minutes.
+- Spread the cereal mixture on the prepared pan and bake in the preheated oven for an hour, stirring every 15 minutes.

-Make several batches until you run out of ingredients.
-This freezes well.
+- Repeat the process (if desired) until you run out of ingredients.